We envision a world where every individual of every ability has access to beloved, life-affirming music that enhances engagement in meaningful living.

-We train nursing home staff and other health and care professionals, as well as family caregivers, in how to create and provide personalised playlists using iPods and related digital audio systems that enable those struggling with Alzheimer’s, dementia and other cognitive and physical challenges to reconnect with the world through music-triggered memories.
+We train aged care staff, health professionals and family caregivers to create and provide personalised playlists.
+Delivered on digital devices, these playlists enable those struggling with dementia and other health-related challenges to reconnect with the world through music-triggered memories.

-By providing access and education, and by creating a network of MUSIC & MEMORY Certified Care Facilities, we aim to make this form of personalised therapeutic music a standard of care throughout the world.
+By providing access and education, and creating a network of MUSIC & MEMORY Certified Organizations, we aim to make this form of personalised therapeutic music a standard of care throughout the world.

 Executive Director Dan Cohen founded Music & Memory in the USA with a simple idea: Someday, if he ended up in a nursing home, he wanted to be able to listen to his favorite ‘60s music.
-He’d heard a recent news report about how iPods have grown so popular.
+He had heard a recent news report about how iPods had grown so popular.
 Why not bring used iPods as well as new ones into nursing homes to provide personalised music for residents?

-from the Shelley & Donald Rubin Foundation in 2008 Dan brought 200 iPods to residents of four New York long-term care facilities and tested the programme on a larger scale in 2008.
-Successful outcomes made about our work, called Alive Inside: A Story of Music and Memory.
+With funding from the Shelley & Donald Rubin Foundation in 2008 Dan brought 200 iPods to residents of four New York long-term care facilities and tested the programme on a larger scale in 2008.
+Successful outcomes led to the creation of the documentary Alive Inside: A Story of Music and Memory.
 The film previewed in New York City.
-A short [video_lightbox_youtube video_id=”fyZQf0p73QM” width=”640″ height=”480″ anchor=”video clip”] was was posted to Youtube of one of the residents called Henry, who was reawakened by listening to his favorite music.
+A short [video_lightbox_youtube video_id=”fyZQf0p73QM” width=”640″ height=”480″ anchor=”video clip”] video was posted to Youtube of one of the residents called Henry, who was reawakened by listening to his favorite music.
 Henry’s video went viral, now with more than 11 million views, and was featured on the BBC Russell Howard Good News show, further boosting awareness and enthusiasm for our programme.

 Nine years later, thousands of healthcare settings now provide Music & Memory in the U.S., Europe, Australia and Israel.